YarikTH/pretty.py/README.md

   -c, --check           Check if files require reformatting.
 Return 0 when
                         there's nothing to reformat, return 1 when some files would be reformatted
-  --exclude [EXCLUDE [EXCLUDE ...]]
-                        Files and directories to exclude from formatting --clang-format CLANG_FORMAT
+  --exclude EXCLUDE     Files and directories to exclude from formatting --clang-format CLANG_FORMAT
                         Clang format to use for C++ files --gersemi GERSEMI     Gersemi to use for CMake files